In the previous mission, we added some styling to the New Car screen. However, we can still do more to the screen to help with the user experience.

 Add a New Section

-1. First, you’ll need a new section to house your navigation objects.
+1. First, we should add a new section.
 Click the + icon to bring up the Insert Control menu and drag a new Section onto the canvas below the secMain section.

-2. Click the arrow beside secMain caption to bring up a dropdown.
-Select "Section" and then "Move Down" to move the section below the new Section.
+2. Click the arrow ( ▼ ) beside the secMain caption to bring up a dropdown.
+Select "Section" and then select "Move Down" to move the section below the new Section.

 Note: Method best practices suggest having your navigation section at the top of the screen to make it easy to access.

-4. Still editing secNav , under its Style, set the padding for top, bottom, left and right to 1x.
+4. Still editing secNav, under its Style, set the padding for left and right to 1x.

 Add a New Text Object

-Now it’s time to add a text object to be the Back button.
+Now it’s time to add a text object to be the "Back" link.

-- Check the Show Icon box and in the dropdown choose a left chevron “<”.
+3. Check the Show Icon box and in the dropdown choose a left Chevron “<”.

-4. Now let’s change the color scheme of your back button.
-Under Style, change the Text Color to “Navigation”.
+4. Now let’s change the color scheme of your back link.
+Under Style, change the Text Color to “Primary”.

 Wow!
 We have a navigation section.
-Next, let’s get to designing the second screen we’ll be using in this app.
+Of course, this link will not work yet, but we will tackle that in the third mission.
+For now, let’s get to designing the second screen we’ll be using in this app.